 To be considered for admission to Massachusetts Maritime Academy, candidates must be capable of college-level study and meet the minimum requirements below:

-Due to the impact of COVID-19 on standardized testing across the country, the submission of SAT or ACT scores will be optional for the 2020-2021 application cycle.
-Applicants for Spring 2021 or Fall 2021 will have the option to submit test scores or not.
+The submission of SAT or ACT scores will be optional for the 2022-2023 application cycle.
+Applicants for Spring 2023 or Fall 2023 will have the option to submit test scores or not.
 For more information, please review our Test Optional Policy.

 If you choose to submit your standardized test scores, you must submit official test scores from either The College Board (SAT) or The ACT (ACT).
 When taking the exam, have your scores sent directly to the Academy.
 Please note, score requests can take between 2-4 weeks to be delivered and added to a student's application.